Outbound student opportunities

 The Pacific Bridge Initiative was set up to allow Sydney Medical School international students to complete a Core Block of study overseas in their country of origin (or country in their region of origin) in their final year of medicine.
 International students, who have not done a community or other specialty block overseas, can apply to complete a Core Block of study in either 4 or 8 weeks of medicine, 4 weeks of surgery, or 4 weeks of emergency medicine.
 Overseas rotations are usually self-organised and need to go through an application and approval process.

+You can read the 2014 impressions of students here.
 In 2015 we expect over 20 international students to complete a Core Block overseas.

 Sydney Medical School has an agreement with the University of Toronto, Faculty of Medicine for a bilateral student clinical placement exchange.
 This allows for 6 exchange students to complete a 4-week Core Block placement between April and August.
 This is a competitive process and all eligible students in Year 3 will be notified of the procedure mid-year.